Find out more about why we use stop and search by watching this video

 I am absolutely committed to sharing as much information with you as I can, in an accessible format that is easy to view and understand.
 That is why below I have included links to a range of information that can help you understand our approach to stop and search and use of force, how we currently use these powers and how you can become more involved with scrutinising our approach.

-Each quarter I chair a police legitimacy meeting, attended by members of the public and key police stakeholders, where we assess the data and learning on stop and search and use of force and consider ways to improve service delivery.
+Each quarter I chair a board to assess the data and learning on stop and search and use of force and consider ways to improve service delivery.

 You can find copies of the minutes of these meetings and the terms of reference for this meeting below: